 IS FIBER GOOD FOR WEIGHT LOSS?

-Soluble fiber is especially good for weight loss.
-People who eat more soluble fiber have a lower risk of accumulating belly fat.
-It is also a natural appetite suppressant and helps to regulate the hormones associated with appetite control.
+Fiber, combined with protein, is especially helpful for weight loss, according to science.
+People who eat more soluble fiber have been shown to have a lower risk of accumulating belly fat.

 21 TOP FOODS HIGH IN FIBER